Championext: Synopsis

 The basketball team of Los Amigos, composed of players with various degrees of intellectual disability, wins the final of its championship but they are disqualified because Sergio, one of their players, was sent on the bench and, frustrated, stole the medals and went away.

 Two years later, Julio, the club's president, manages to recruit a new coach, Cecilia.
 She has no experience and needs to validate a year of training to validate her graduation.
 She also was bullied during her studies as she has the reputation of being a black cat and bringing bad luck on everyone and everything she touches.
-Still, almost all former players accept to reform the team, but not if Segio comes back.
+Still, almost all former players accept to reform the team, but not if Sergio comes back.
 However, when Cecilia applies for the club qualification at the last minute, she forces the attendant to accept the team but in the process she registers the team for athletics instead of basketball.
 The team trains hard and even accepts Sergio back but the latter comes with a newcomer, Brian, whom he has befriended in a healthcare center.
 Brian is a teenager with a passion for gaming and is on wheelchair due to a severe muscular disease.

 The team trains hard but on their way to their first tournament, their van collapses and they cannot reach the site on time.
 In the meanwhile, Brian is qualified for a hybrid gaming tournament, involving him as captain and team of "real runners" on the field: the Real Runners.
 Despite Sergio arriving very late in the arena, and thanks to the efforts of the team and their fairplay, they finally win.
 Julio, who suffered a heart attack before the tournament, witnesses their victory online, only to die later.